learn-co-curriculum/dsc-phase-1-project-v2-4/README.md

 ## Overview

 We are looking to provide Microsoft with actionable information regarding high ROI studio projects for Microsoft's new streaming service.
-The analysis of variables such as budget level, gross box office, ROI, ROI by genre, movie ratings and IMDB ratings by director should help us in deducing useful insights.
+The analysis of variables such as budget level, gross box office, ROI, ROI/profit by genre, movie ratings and IMDB ratings by director should help us in deducing useful insights.

 ## Business Understanding

-Some of the insights we hope to discover for Microsoft optimal budget levels, suggested genres that have a lower risk profile, and optimal directors and writers for this piece of work.
+Some of the insights we hope to discover for Microsoft are optimal budget levels, suggested genres that have a lower risk profile, and optimal directors and writers for this piece of work.
+Our questions of interest include: what is the optimal budget level for our film?, what genre of film has the best ROI despite ratings level?, and what director has high ratings ratings while also displaying a large audience reach?
-Include stakeholder and key business questions
-We plan to address concerns involving the risk profile of certain genres, -What sort of budget
--What genre of films generate the highest ROI?
--How we efficiently find the right director and writer for this film?

 ## Data Understanding and Analysis